 God’s Timing is Perfect

 We were able to get her hearing aids just 2 months after her diagnosis.
 I will never forget her reactions.
 The look on her face when she heard things for the first time.
 Priceless.
 They are ingrained in my mind.
 I only wish I had the technology then to record it for others to see.
 Every day held new discoveries.
 Voices.
 Music.
 The surprise that there is more to the TV than a picture.
 The cries and fear at the sound of running water from the faucet or the commode flushing.
 The vacuum cleaner… the doorbell… the cat’s meow.
+Most are used to watching this with infants, not a 4 year old.
 As amazingly wonderful as it was, it was also a long road with many challenges.

 It took a while to adjust.
 With all the new sounds, sometimes it was too much for Emily.
 She had been so used to the quiet.
 So, sometimes she would just remove them.
 I noticed her hearing aids missing after we got home from a game at the park one Sunday afternoon.
 I felt as if we lost her ears.
 Our friends from the area rescue squad and the church sent out a search party for her hearing aids.
 At night.
 In a field.
 In a large park.
 It was a real search party.
 Against all odds they found them!
 That’s when I decided she needed a haircut.
 I had to be able to more easily see when she removed them.

 It’s amazing how we accommodate just to be able to communicate.
 I realized I had already figured out ways to teach her things before knowing she couldn’t hear.
 Though she is an affectionate person, it turns out her desire to always be close to me was more than just for affection.
 She felt and heard more sounds and words when in very close range.
 I also concluded when she could see my face up close that she better understood me.
 We later realized she had actually been learning to read lips.
 And she still does!
 Emily utilized everything she could to communicate.
 She still does.